TritonDataCenter/rfd/rfd/0026/README.md

 conventions between the representation of Triton objects in CloudAPI and internal APIs.

-#### New `volumes` parameter for CreateMachine, ListMachines and GetMachine
+#### New `volumes` parameter/property for CreateMachine, ListMachines and GetMachine

-When creating an machine via CloudAPI, the new `volumes` parameter will allow one to specify a list of volumes to mount in the new machine.
+When creating a machine via CloudAPI, the new `volumes` parameter will allow one to specify a list of volumes to mount in the new machine.
 This would look as follows in the CreateMachine payload: